AppFair/appfair.github.io/index.md

   * On the next page, hit the **Create Pull Request** button.
   * The `Title` field must be the name and version of the app (e.g., "My App Name 0.0.1").
 The body can be left empty.
   * Hit the **Create Pull Request** button.
-  9. On the new pull request page page, select the _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow to complete successfully.
+  9. On the new pull request page page, select the _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow run to complete successfully.
   * This process creates, scans, and validates a reproducible build of your app's binary artifact in a trusted environment.
   * It should take around 10 minutes.
   10. Your app will soon be listed in the [recent apps](https://www.appfair.net/fairapps-macos) catalog, indicating that it has been published successfully.